silliman/2019FastStart/MarblesSmartContractLab.rst

 If you are ambitious and want to install the chaincode on that fourth peer, try the useful Docker commands I have shown you from PuTTY session 2 to see that the chaincode's Docker image and Docker containerare created when you invoke a transaction on that fourth peer.

-Try some or all of these commands from PuTTY session 1:
+Try some or all of these commands from Terminal session 1:

 Create a marble for Barry, i.e., owner o0000000000002::